KhronosGroup/Vulkan-Tools/BUILD.md

 ## Custom glslang version

-The Glslang repository is not a git sub-module of Vulkan-Tools, but glslang components are required to build the cube and vulkaninfo applications.
+The Glslang repository is not a git sub-module of Vulkan-Tools, but glslang components are required to build the cube and cubepp applications.
 By default, the cmake scripts will download the required components into the repo 'glslang' directory.

-If a specific version of the glslang components is desired, perform the following steps:
+If a *specific* version of the glslang components is desired, perform the following steps:

 1) clone the glslang repository:

     `git clone https://github.com/KhronosGroup/glslang.git`

-2) Configure the glslang source tree with CMake and build it with your IDE of choice
+2) Configure the glslang source tree with CMake and build it with your IDE of choice, following the instructions in the glslang BUILD.md document including using the INSTALL_PREFIX and 'make install'.
+Note the install directory.

-3) Pass the location of the glslang repository using an absolute path via your cmake command like so:
+3) Pass the location of the glslang install directory using an absolute path via your cmake command like so:

-    cmake -DGLSLANG_REPO_ROOT=c:\absolute_path_to\glslang
+    cmake -DGLSLANG_INSTALL_DIR=c:\absolute_path_to\glslang\build\install

-4) If building on Windows with MSVC, set `DISABLE_BUILDTGT_DIR_DECORATION` to _On_.
- If building on Windows, but without MSVC set `DISABLE_BUILD_PATH_DECORATION` to _On_

 ## Optional software packages